osmcode/osmium-tool/doc/osmium-apply-changes.md

 --output-format, -f FORMAT
 :   The format of the output file.
 Can be used to set the output file format
     if it can't be autodetected from the output file name.
-    **See osmium-file-formats**(5) or the libosmium manual for details.
+    See **osmium-file-formats**(5) or the libosmium manual for details.

---output-header OPTION
-:   Add output header option.
-This option can be given several times.
-See the
-    *libosmium manual* for a list of allowed headers.

 --overwrite, -O
 :   Allow an existing output file to be overwritten.
 Normally **osmium** will
     refuse to write over an existing file.

+--remove-deleted, -r
+:   Remove deleted objects from the output.
+If this is not set, deleted objects
+    will be in the output with the visible flag set to false.

+--simplify, -s
+:   Only write the last version of any object to the output.

 --verbose, -v
 :   Set verbose mode.
 The program will output information about what it is